C3LX/training/source/sections/introduction.md

 * How did the HITECH Act change HIPAA;
 * What is expected of workforce members with acess to systems that store PHI;
 	* What are the sanctions for knowingly violating HIPAA;
-* How does Catalyze address compliance.
+* How does C3LX address compliance.

 *********************
-We are in the business of providing compliant infrastructure to our customers so that they do not have to worry about the nuances of devOps and scaling and managing infrastructure - all they have to worry about is their application - its capabilities and its security and their own internal policies.
-We take care of everything else.

-So why is HIPAA training important?
+Why is HIPAA training important?
 The rationale is best explained by this quote from Cory Doctorow -

 *We should treat personal electronic data with the same care and respect as weapons-grade plutonium -- it is dangerous, long-lasting and once it has leaked, there's no getting it back.*